Kyrgyzstan: Human rights

 Kyrgyzstan is classified as a "hybrid regime" in the Democracy Index, ranking 107th out of 167 for 2020.
 Kyrgyzstan was also ranked "not free" in the 2021 Freedom in the World report with a score of 28/100.
 In 2020, it was ranked "partly free" with a score of 39/100.

-After the installment of a more democratic government, many human rights violations still take place.
+After the installation of a more democratic government, many human rights violations still take place.
 In a move that alarmed human-rights groups, dozens of prominent Uzbek religious and community leaders were arrested by security forces following the 2010 South Kyrgyzstan riots, including journalist and human-rights activist Azimzhan Askarov.
 A law banning women under the age of 23 from traveling abroad without a parent or guardian, with the purpose of "increased morality and preservation of the gene pool" passed in the Kyrgyz parliament in June 2013.
 American diplomats expressed concern in October 2014 when Kyrgyzstan lawmakers passed a law that imposes jail terms on gay-rights activists and others, including journalists, who create "a positive attitude toward non-traditional sexual relations."
 Kyrgyzstani activist and journalist Azimzhan Askarov was sentenced to life in prison in 2010.
 On 24 January 2017, a Kyrgyz court has reinstated a sentence of life imprisonment for Askarov.
+In February 2024, the independent investigative media organization Kloop was ordered shut down by the Kyrgyz courts.
+This move drew criticism within the country and abroad.